GOFF: Background

 The original IBM OS/360 Object File Format was developed in 1964 for the new IBM System/360 mainframe computer.
 The format was also used by makers of plug compatible and workalike mainframes, including the Univac 90/60, 90/70 and 90/80 and Fujitsu B2800.
 The format was expanded to add symbolic records and expanded information about modules, plus support for procedures and functions with names longer than 8 characters.
 While this helped, it did not provide for the enhanced information necessary for today's more complicated programming languages and more advanced features such as objects, properties and methods, Unicode support, and virtual methods.

 The GOFF object file format was developed by IBM approximately in 1995 as a means to overcome these problems.
 The earliest mention of this format was in the introductory information about the new High Level Assembler.
+GOFF supports embedded debugging information in the Associated Data (ADATA) format, but it does not support the older SYM records generated by the TEST option.
 Note that the OS/360 Object File Format was simply superseded by the GOFF format, it was not deprecated, and is still in use by assemblers and language compilers where the language can withstand the limitations of the older format.

 Conventions

-This article will use the term "module" to refer to any name or equivalent symbol, which is used to provide an identifier for a piece of code or data external to the scope to which it is referenced.
+This article will use the term "module" to refer to any name or equivalent symbol that is used to provide an identifier for a piece of code or data external to the scope to which it is referenced.
 A module may refer to a subroutine, a function, Fortran Common or Block Data, an object or class, a method or property of an object or class, or any other named routine or identifier external to that particular scope referencing the external name.

-The terms "assembler" for a program that converts assembly language to machine code, as well as "to assemble" as the process of using one, and "to compile," as the process of using a "compiler," which does the same thing for high-level languages, should, for the purposes of this article. be considered interchangeable; thus where "compile" and "compiler" are used, substitute "assemble" and "assembler" as needed.
+The terms "assembler" for a program that converts assembly language to machine code, as well as "to assemble" as the process of using one, and "to compile," as the process of using a "compiler," which does the same thing for high-level languages; for the purposes of this article "compile" and "compiler" are interchangeable with "assemble" and "assembler".

 Numbers used in this article are expressed as follows: unless specified as hexadecimal (base 16), all numbers used are in decimal (base 10).
 When necessary to express a number in hexadecimal, the standard mainframe assembler format of using the capital letter X preceding the number, expressing any hexadecimal letters in the number in upper case, and enclosing the number in single quotes, e.g. the number 15deadbeef16 would be expressed as X'15DEADBEEF'.

 A "byte" as used in this article, is 8-bits, and unless otherwise specified, a "byte" and a "character" are the same thing; characters in EBCDIC are also 8-bit.
 When multi-byte character sets (such as Unicode) are used in user programs, they will use two (or more) bytes.